SITE RENOVATION

 PRACTICES PRESENTLY PLAGUING MENTAL HEALTH THERAPY

-The following is a discussion/rant of educational requirements and other serious issues presently plaguing the field of mental health.
+The following is a discussion/rant about educational requirements and other serious issues presently plaguing the field of mental health.

 PHILOSOPHY, PSYCHOLOGY, AND RELIGION: Is training in these fields necessary for ultimate results in therapy?
 The concepts of philosophy, psychology and religion are closely intertwined.
 If broken into segments, the encompassing “picture” of mental health is lost.

 For example, the philosophical concept of dualism vs. monism brings us into the realm of religion.
-Therefore, the type of approach or modality used should reflect clients' belief systems.
+Therefore, the type of approach or modality used are more effective when reflecting clients' belief systems.
 How much do peoples' beliefs in “good” and “evil” affect their decisions and their moods?
 How do these belief systems affect cognition and, therefore, the emotional lives of people?

 Understanding the worldviews of clients opens doors to therapists' understanding of clients' philosophies of life.
 Simply put, the more therapists know about their clients, the greater the potential to help them.

-I believe a truly effective healer, a person needs to be educated in at least two of these three fields.
+I believe a truly effective healer, it helps so much to be educated in at least two of these three fields.
 However, this kind of academic discipline is rarely required of students studying to be therapists.
 Therefore, their effectiveness is often limited (except in rare cases where the client is exceptionally astute, intelligent, and committed to their own continuing research and education.)

 Clients' beliefs regarding philosophy, psychology, and religion helps determine the type of approach used in therapy.
 In other words, the theories and methods employed would be those therapists decide are most effective for the particular client.